State Unemployment Insurance

 Through FICA, 12.4% of your employees' income will be distributed to Social Security and 2.9% will go towards Medicare.
 If your employees are paid an annual salary, they are only required to pay the first half (6.2%) of the annual FICA bill as your company will contribute the rest for a total of 12.4%.
-For Social Security, the annual taxable limit in 2019 was $132,900.
-That limit increased to $137,700 for 2020.
-There is, however, no annual limit for Medicare.
+You can find more information on current and past Social Security wage bases on the Social Security Administration website.
+There is no annual limit for Medicare.

 As part of the Affordable Care Act, if your employees earn over $200,000 in taxable income, they will be required to pay an additional amount of 0.9% towards Medicare tax.
 Therefore, depending on your employees' annual income, the Social Security and Medicare taxes will range from 7.65% (6.2% for Social Security + 1.45% Medicare) to 8.55% (6.2% + 1.45% + 0.9%).